I Am Me.

-I Am Me. is the fifth extended play by South Korean girl group Weki Meki.
+I Am Me. is the fifth and final extended play by South Korean girl group Weki Meki.
 It was released on November 18, 2021, by Fantagio and distributed by Kakao Entertainment.
-It consists of six tracks, including the title track "Siesta".
+It consists of six tracks, including the title track "Siesta", it was their last EP prior to the disbandment was announced on 2024.

 Pre-release

-The album was announced on November 8, 2021 with a "coming soon" poster.
+The album was announced on November 8, 2021, with a "coming soon" poster.
 On the same day, Fantagio posted the release scheduler.
 Leading up to the album, a mood film for posted for each member, with lines that the members wrote themselves.
 Accompanying the mood films, two sets of promotional images were released for each member.

 On November 12, the track list for the mini album was announced.
 It was also revealed that there is going to be only one version of the physical album.
 The album comes with a 136-page photo book.

 On November 15, the first teaser for the Siesta music video was released.

 Release

 The EP was released on November 18, 2021, through several music portals, including MelOn, Spotify and Apple Music.
 Music video for the title track was released on the same day.
 Fantagio organized an album showcase event that was broadcast through the streaming service VLIVE.